markiewb/nb-close-other-projects/README.md

 nb-close-other-projects
 =======================

-NetBeans plugin: Add actions "Close Other Projects"/"Close All Projects"/"Close All Documents From This Project"/"Close All Documents From Other Projects"
+NetBeans plugin: Add actions "Close Other Projects"/"Close All Projects"/"Close All Documents From This Project"/"Close All Documents From Other Projects"/"Close Unmodified Files"

 See http://plugins.netbeans.org/plugin/45122/